 Find your carrot.

 Psychology and biology teach us a lot about human responses that cause positive feedback.
 Our brain releases a chemical called dopamine when we exercise or eat foods we like.
 It gets released with things we enjoy, such as positive feedback and interactions with other people.
 Dopamine not only makes a person feel good, but conditions the mind to want to repeat the behavior and get more dopamine.
 This dopamine reward loop is extremely potent.
 Ever find yourself still clicking on social medial 2 hours after planning ‘just a quick peek”?
-Do you tell yourself just one more round of Candy Crush, one more post to cultivate followers, one more check on notifications… That is the power of dopamine.
+Do you tell yourself just one more round of Candy Crush, one more post to cultivate followers, one more check on notifications… THAT’s the power of dopamine.
 Dopamine’s also responsible for the way lab rats repeatedly hit buttons for rewards and for the intense addiction of the human brain to cocaine.

 Why not harness this same science for positive, natural body feedback to spur your writing?